 Climate models give us a glimpse into the future.
-They provide a range of the best- and worst-case scenarios for what lies ahead and, in the process, supply crucial information that can be used to provide all stakeholders with better information which they can plan around.
+They provide a range of the best- and worst-case scenarios for what lies ahead and, in the process, supply stakeholders with crucial information that can then be used to inform further research and decision making processes.

-“One thing that is a little underappreciated by the larger community is that when we look at the various projections in future warming that the IPCC provides, they are based on CMIP that do concentration driven runs,” explains climate change researcher and modelling expert Zeke Hausfather.
-“So essentially, you take a set of different climate models and you have them all run the same concentrations of CO2, methane, nitrous oxide, etc.”
+“One thing that is a little underappreciated by the larger community is that when we look at the various projections in future warming that the IPCC provides, they are based on CMIP that do concentration driven runs,” explains climate change researcher and modelling expert Zeke Hausfather, when talking to ClimateForesight.
+“Essentially, you take a set of different climate models and you have them all run the same concentrations of greenhouse gasses such as CO2, methane or nitrous oxide.”

-Modellers do this because about a third of climate models are still unable to include dynamic carbon cycling modelling.
-In other words, they can’t take emissions and figure out how that translates into concentrations in a dynamic way.
+Modellers do this because approximately one-third of climate models are still unable to include dynamic carbon cycling modelling.
+In other words, they can’t factor in the impact of emissions on atmospheric concentration levels in a dynamic way.

-However, a subset of the latest generation of models are “too hot” and project climate warming in response to carbon dioxide emissions that is larger than that supported by other evidence.
+However, a subset of the latest generation of models is recognised as being “too hot” and therefore projects climate warming in response to carbon dioxide emissions that is larger than that supported by other evidence.

-Some of these models predict that doubling of atmospheric CO2 concentrations could lead to global warming of over 5 degrees Celsius, which is not supported by other lines of evidence and previous models.
+In fact, some of these models predict that a doubling of atmospheric CO2 concentrations could lead to global warming of over 5 degrees Celsius, a conclusion which is not supported by other lines of evidence and previous models.

 Are new models too hot?

-The result is that new studies that use an average of these models, a common approach for researchers and one that was also used by the IPCC in Assessment Reports preceding the Sixth Assessment Report (AR6), risk being biased.
+The result is that new studies using an average of these models, a common approach for researchers and one that was also used by the IPCC in Assessment Reports preceding the Sixth Assessment Report (AR6), run the risk of being biased.

-For example, the recent paper “Avoiding ocean mass extinction from climate warming“, published in Science uses the “intermodel averages” of CMIP6.
+For example, the recent paper “Avoiding ocean mass extinction from climate warming“, published in Science, uses the “intermodel averages” of CMIP6.
 The result?
-Under the high emissions scenario that the scientists modelled, where global temperatures would rise by about 5 degrees Celsius by the end of this century and by 18 degrees Celsius in 2300, warming will lead to a mass extinction of ocean species by 2300, an outcome that is considered to be extremely unlikely.
+Under the high emissions scenario that the scientists modelled, where global temperatures would rise by about 5 degrees Celsius by the end of this century and by 18 degrees Celsius by 2300, warming will lead to a mass extinction of ocean species, an outcome that is considered to be extremely unlikely.

-In response to this issue a new comment piece, entitled Climate simulations: recognize the ‘hot model’ problem and published in Nature, argues that using the average of all models and their range as the primary set of projections of future warming is no longer the most effective strategy.
+In response to this issue a new comment piece, entitled Climate simulations: recognize the ‘hot model’ problem, published in Nature, argues that using the average of all models and their range as the primary set of projections of future warming is no longer the most effective strategy.

 “In the most recent round of modelling, CMIP6, a subset of about 20% of the climate models have very high climate sensitivity, whereby doubling CO2 concentrations would lead to 5 or more degrees Celsius increases,” explains Hausfather, who is lead author of the piece.

 “We now have a conflicting situation.
-On the one hand the new generation of models with this very hot subset is sort of pushing the overall average up.
+On the one hand, the new generation of models with this very hot subset is sort of pushing the overall average up.
 Yet, at the same time, there is broad scientific evidence that climate sensitivity can be narrowed down.
-Some of these very high sensitivity values of about 5 degrees Celsius, and the very low sensitivity values of below 2 degrees are, basically, highly unlikely,” Hausfather continues.
+Some of these very high sensitivity values of about 5 degrees Celsius, and the very low sensitivity values of below 2 degrees are, basically, highly unlikely,” says Hausfather.

-In recent studies the “hot models” have been shown to be ineffective at reproducing past temperatures, a common method used to test their reliability and accuracy.
+In recent studies, the “hot models” have even been shown to be ineffective at reproducing past temperatures, a common method used to test their reliability and accuracy.
 This has cast further doubt on the model democracy approach, whereby all models are given equal weighting when establishing future warming parameters.